 Justification of Red List Category

-This species, the smallest flightless bird in the world, qualifies as Vulnerable because, although abundant, it is restricted to one tiny island and is at permanent risk from chance events such as the accidental introduction of alien predators.
+This species, the smallest flightless bird in the world, qualifies as Vulnerable because, although abundant, it is restricted to one tiny island and is at risk from chance events such as the accidental introduction of alien predators from neighbouring islands.

-The population is suspected to be stable in the absence of any immediate and serious threats.
+The population is suspected to be stable (Dilley et al. 2020).

-Atlantisia rogersi is confined to the South Atlantic island of Inaccessible, Tristan da Cunha (St Helena to UK).
-It is abundant on the island and may be at carrying capacity given its high population density, delayed maturity, small clutch-size, and lack of major predators or competitors (Fraser et al. 1992, Taylor 1998).
+Laterallus rogersi is confined to the South Atlantic island of Inaccessible, Tristan da Cunha (St Helena to UK).
+It is abundant on the island and may be at carrying capacity given its high population density, delayed maturity, small clutch-size, and lack of major predators or competitors (Fraser et al. 1992; Taylor and van Perlo 1998).

 Conservation Actions Underway

 Inaccessible is a nature reserve and, although Tristan Islanders retain the right to collect driftwood and guano, other access is restricted (Cooper et al. 1995).
 A management plan for the island was published in 2001, and updated in 2010 (Ryan and Glass 2001; RSPB and TCD 2010); this was being updated again in 2016.
 Inaccessible was added to the Gough Island World Heritage Site in 2004 (RSPB and TCD 2010).
 New Zealand flax has been removed from coastal and plateau areas and is now confined to c.300 m of cliffs around the Waterfall (P. G. Ryan in litt.
 2012).